topogigiovanni/simple-symfony-elastica-boilerplate/README.md

-Symfony Standard Edition
+Simple Symfony Elastica Boilerplate
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.
+It's a simple boilerplate containing the Symfony Standard Edition more the FOSElasticaBundle configurated

-For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.
+For details on how to download and get started, see the [Symfony Installation][1] chapter of the Symfony Documentation.
+[Elasticsearch/Elastica Installation][15] chapter of the Elasticsearch/Elastica Installation

 What's inside?
 --------------

-The Symfony Standard Edition is configured with the following defaults:
+The Simple Symfony Elastica Boilerplate is configured with the following defaults:

   * An AppBundle you can use to start coding;

   * Twig as the only configured template engine;

   * Doctrine ORM/DBAL;

+  * Elastica(Elasticsearch);

   * Swiftmailer;